Icabod66/LibUTF/docs/README.md

     - overlong_utf8.md
       Overlong UTF-8 encodings, including rationale, risks, and supported use cases.

+    - wchar_t_guidance.md
+      Guidance on handling wchar_t data when using LibUTF.

     - utf_helpers.md
       Small helper predicates and utility functions used internally and by